Fair allocation of combinations of indivisible goods and chores: Finding an EF1 and PO allocation

 \section{Finding an EF1 and PO allocation}

-We move on to the the next question as to whether fairness is achievable together with efficiency.
+We move on to the next question as to whether fairness is achievable together with efficiency.
 In the context of good allocation where agents have non-negative additive utilities, \citet{CKMPS19} proved that an outcome that maximizes the {\em Nash welfare} (i.e., the product of utilities) satisfies EF1 and Pareto-optimality simultaneously.
 The question regarding whether a Pareto-optimal and EF1 allocation exists for chores is unresolved.
-Starting from an EF1 allocation and finding Pareto improvements, one runs into two challenges: first, Pareto improvements may not necessarily preserve EF1; second, finding Pareto improvements is NP-hard~\cite{ABL+16a,KBKZ09a}.
+Starting from an EF1 allocation and finding Pareto improvements, one runs into two challenges: first, Pareto improvements may not necessarily preserve EF1; second, finding Pareto improvements is NP-hard~\citep{ABL+16a,KBKZ09a}.
 Even if we ignore the second challenge, the question regarding the existence of a Pareto-optimal and EF1 allocation for chores is open.

-Next we show that the problem of finding an EF1 and Pareto-optimal allocation is completely resolved for the restricted but important case of two agents.
-Our algorithm for the problem can be viewed as a discrete version of the well-known Adjusted Winner (AW) rule~\cite{BT96a,BT96b}.
+Next, we show that the problem of finding an EF1 and Pareto-optimal allocation is completely resolved for the restricted but important case of two agents.
+The main theorem in this section is stated as follows.

+\begin{theorem} For two agents with additive utilities, a Pareto-optimal and EF1 allocation always exists and can be computed in $O(m^2)$ time. \end{theorem}

+Our algorithm for the problem can be viewed as a discrete version of the well-known Adjusted Winner (AW) rule~\citep{BT96a,BT96b}.
 Just like the Adjusted Winner rule, our algorithm finds a Pareto-optimal and EF1 allocation.
-In contrast to AW that is designed for goods, our algorithm can handle both goods and chores.
+In contrast to AW, which is designed for goods, our algorithm can handle both goods and chores.

-\begin{theorem} For two agents with additive utilities, a Pareto-optimal and EF1 complete allocation always exists and can be computed in $O(m^2)$ time. \end{theorem} \begin{proof}